ConstanzaSchibber/constanzaschibber.github.io/index.md

 ---

 I am an Assistant Professor at **Michigan State University** focusing in Political Methodology.
-I received a *PhD in Political Science* at Washington University in Saint Louis and I was a *Postdoctoral Fellow in Political Methodology and Data Science* at the Department of Politics and the Quantitative Collaborative at the University of Virginia.
+I received a *PhD in Political Science* at Washington University in Saint Louis and I was a *Postdoctoral Fellow in Political Methodology and Data Science* at the Department of Politics and the Quantitative Collaborative, University of Virginia.

 In a nutshell, **my research uses Bayesian statistics to uncover the effects of political institutions on elite and citizen behavior**.
 I have a particular interest in the measurement of complex concepts, the analysis of multilevel data structures, the application of texts-as-data, and the empirical implications of theoretical models.